CrimsonREwind/ibm_T2S/README.md

 # ibm_T2S
-A text to speech python scrypt using ibm cloud
+A text to speech python script using ibm cloud